rjkviegas/skills-workshops/week-1/debugging_1/INSTRUCTIONS.md

 Use some buggy code of your own.
 Demonstrate precisely the following two-part process to debug it:

 - Tighten the loop (find the _exact line_ the bug is coming from)
-- Get some insight (use `p` to inspect everything in the region of that line)
+- Get visibility (use `p` to inspect everything to help you home in on the exact line)

 Essentially, we are trying to convince students out of their 'default approach': trying random or researched things until the problem they're facing goes away.
 Be very strong with this line: